A healthy digestion

 - Using Spices – In Ayurveda, we add spices like ginger, cumin, coriander, cinnamon, fennel, rosemary, oregano, and other warming spices to our food to make them more easily digestible.

-- Avoid modern farmed vegetables and food – Pesticides, herbicides and chemical fertilizers can disrupt the natural balance of bacteria inside your body leading to overgrowth of harmful yeasts and funguses.
+- Avoid modern farmed vegetables and food – Pesticides, herbicides, and chemical fertilizers can disrupt the natural balance of bacteria inside your body, leading to overgrowth of harmful yeasts and funguses.

 - Ad fermented food and drinks to your diet – These are full of beneficial gut bacteria (probiotics).
 They will help your digestion and gut in numerous ways.
-You will find more info on this here.
+You will find more info on this topic here.

-Check out today’s video here.
+Check out this video here.